-When you’re putting together one of these kits, play around a while until you’re happy with the way everything fits.
-It can be a little bit like a Jenga puzzle and you may need to do some tweaking before you’re satisfied.
+When you’re putting together one of these kits, play around for a while until you’re happy with the way everything fits.
+It can be a little bit like Tetris and you may need to do some tweaking before you’re satisfied.
 I found I had more than enough room in this box.

-And as I mentioned earlier, my to-go-kits are constantly changing as what I’m doing changes, and I find contents that work better.
-I should mention, my office-to-go suits the needs for my blogging, a large Facebook group I co-manage, and a local non-profit organization I help out.
+As I said earlier, my to-go-kits are constantly changing as what I’m doing changes, and I find contents that work better.
+I should mention, my office-to-go suits the needs for my blogging, managing several large Facebook groups, and assisting a local non-profit organization to secure funding.

-That wraps up the first of the series.
+That wraps up the first post of the series.
 Stay tuned for the next installment.

 Let me know in comments about other things you would include in your office on-the-go.